NoahSfi/Samsung_Project_NMS/README.md

 The final result of each category will be written with `optimiser.writeMapIoU()` in **nms_analysis/iouThreshmap.pbtxt**.
 And the overall inside the folder **nms_analysis/optimal_overall**.

+When running a model, it will create a file **all_outpout_dict.json** it is a dictionnary containing all detections made by the model.
+It allows faster computation for other analysis with the same model.

 ## Contributing